The definition of social loafing in psychology is that the more people there are in a group, the less work they do — but it can be reduced.

 Causes of social loafing

-These are some of the standard explanations put forward for the social loafing effect:
+These are some of the standard explanations put forward for the social loafing effect in psychology:

 - People expect each other to loaf.
 Whether consciously or unconsciously people say to themselves: everyone else is going to slack off a bit so I’ll slack off a bit as well because it’s not fair if I do more work than the others.